 Though bankruptcy was developed to provide a fresh start to qualifying debtors, it recognizes that some may need more than one second chance to gain any real control over their finances.
 Because bankruptcy only applies to debts that are outstanding when the case is filed, many people need to file more than once in their lifetime to reduce or eliminate additional debts that began accumulating after they filed a previous case.
+So, how many times can you file for bankruptcy?
 Technically, there is no limit to the number of times an individual can file for bankruptcy, but there are certain waiting periods that must pass between two filings before the debtor can receive the full benefits of filing.

 The length of the applicable waiting period varies depending on the type of bankruptcy filed for in the past and the type being filed for now, and may be further impacted by the outcome or findings in a prior case.
 In general, though, the length of time that must pass between filings ranges from 6 months to 8 years.